Midsummer22/Stable_Diffusion_Code_Reproduction/README.md

-# Stable_Diffusion_Code_Reproduction
-Stable Diffusion code reproduction.Sorry for the poor coding skills!

-Sure, I'd be happy to help you translate this README into English.
-Here it is:

 # Stable Diffusion Code Reproduction

 This repository contains the diffusers and stable diffusion model parameters publicly released by the authors, as well as code for using the stable diffusion model and a video demonstrating how to use it.
 There are two main functions: generating images based on text prompts, and generating images based on given images and text prompts (the latter has less satisfactory results).